 2. Ho Chi Minh Mausoleum

-Though the name can be confusing for some, this particular spot is indeed in Hanoi.
+Though the name can be confusing for some, this particular spot is indeed in Hanoi and should be on any Vietnam itinerary.
 The mausoleum is the final resting place of Revolutionary leader Ho Chi Minh (for whom the eponymous city is named) and is a large pillared structure located in Ba Dinh Square.
 Its architecture was designed to mirror the Lenin Mausoleum in Moscow, but with Asian elements that include a sloped roof.

 Ho Chi Minh’s embalmed body lies in a glass case in the mausoleum’s central hall, protected by a military guard.
 The hall is open to visitors daily; though somewhat morbid, it’s a fascinating attraction and provides insight into the degree to which this leader was venerated.